List of Dexter's Laboratory episodes: Pilots (1995–96)

+Dexter cracks due to overworking himself and starts acting idiotic, which makes him the butt of jokes among Dee Dee and the entire neighborhood.

 Season 1 (1996–97)

 The first half of the season aired on TNT a day before Cartoon Network and had "Dial M for Monkey" as the middle segment, while the second half aired exclusively on Cartoon Network and had "The Justice Friends" as the middle segment.

 The series also switched animation houses from Fil-Cartoons to Rough Draft Korea halfway through the season.
 Rough Draft would provide animation for the rest of the series.